 Figure 4.
 Prediction of mutational effects with DeepAb model.
-(A) Diagram of ΔCCE calculation for model output predictions for an arbitrary residue pair.
+(A) Diagram of $\triangle$ CCE calculation for model output predictions for an arbitrary residue pair.
 Plots show the change in probability density of the predicted geometries for the residue pair after making a mutation.
 (B) Plot of the combined network metric against experimental binding enrichment over wild type, with negative values corresponding to beneficial mutations for both axes.
 True positive predictions (red) and mutations to wild type cysteines (yellow) are highlighted.
-(C) Receiver operating characteristic for predicting experimental binding enrichment over wild type with the combined network metric and each component metric.
-Area under the curve (AUC) values are provided for each metric.
-(D) Position of true positive predictions on anti-lysozyme F_V structure.
+(C) Receiver operating characteristic for predicting experimental binding enrichment over wild type with the combined network metric.
+(D) Position of true positive predictions on anti-lysozyme FV structure.
 (E) Positive predictive value for mutants ranked by the combined metric.
-(F) Comparison of ΔCCE for a designed eight-point variant (D44.1^{des}, red) to sequences with random mutations at the same positions.
+(F) Comparison of $\triangle$ CCE for a designed eight-point variant (D44.1des, red) to sequences with random mutations at the same positions.